timescale/docs/cloud/security/overview.md

 ## Customer data privacy

-Customer data privacy is of utmost importance at Timescale and is covered by internal Security and Customer Privacy policies as well as the strict EU regulations.
+Customer data privacy is of utmost importance at Timescale and is covered by internal Security and Customer Privacy policies.
+We conform with strict EU regulations, including GDPR.
 Timescale operators never access customer data, unless explicitly requested by the customer to troubleshoot a technical issue.

 The Timescale operations team has mandatory recurring training regarding the applicable policies.